RaphJustaPlayer/RaphUtils/README.md

 ## Content

 It is divided in 2 files:

-: `classes.py` contains all the classes I use
+`classes.py` contains all the classes I use

-: `functions.py` contains all the functions I use
+`functions.py` contains all the functions I use (this will probably be removed soon)

 I'm not happy with this architecture, and I'm going to change it soon